 Sec.
 2- No person or persons occupying a seat in one of these Departments shall exercise any of the powers properly belonging to the other, except in cases hereinafter expressly directed or permitted.

-Sec.
-1- The Legislative power shall be vested in one great council called The Star Council, consisting of the heads (or elders) of the various clans (or spheres of influence ) represented by the seven points of the Cherokee Star.
-Each elder shall be responsible for the well being of The United Cherokee Nation of Indians and its membership within the purview of his or her clan.
+The Associate Star Council shall be made up of the heads (or elders) of the various clans (or spheres of influence ) represented by the seven points of the Cherokee Star.
+Each elder shall be responsible for the well- being of The United Cherokee Nation and its membership within the purview of his or her clan.

 Sec.
 2- The designations and meanings of the star points are as follows: